go-pkgz/routegroup/README.md

 }
 ```

 If a custom `NotFoundHandler` is not configured, `routegroup` will default to using a handler from the standard library (`http.NotFoundHandler()`).

-It is important to note that the `NotFoundHandler` serves as a catch-all route, which influences "Method Not Allowed"  (405) responses.
-Consequently, if an incorrect method is called, the response will be 404 (or the custom status specified by the `NotFoundHandler`) rather than 405.
-This behavior aligns with the standard `http.ServeMux` and [may be improved](https://github.com/golang/go/issues/65648) in future versions of Go.
+**Important Design Tradeoff**: The `NotFoundHandler` serves as a catch-all route, which affects HTTP method handling.
+When an incorrect HTTP method is used (e.g., POST to a GET-only route), the response will be 404 Not Found instead of 405 Method Not Allowed.
+This is a deliberate design choice that prioritizes applying middleware to ALL requests (including unregistered routes) over strict HTTP method semantics.
+This tradeoff enables important functionality like logging, security headers, and metrics collection on every request, even those to non-existent routes.

+If you prefer proper 405 responses over universal middleware coverage, you can disable this behavior using the `DisableNotFoundHandler()` method, though this means middleware will not run on requests to unregistered routes.

 **Handling Root Paths Without Trailing Slashes**